 At Clayhall Osteopath we offer a wealth of experience, treatment options and specialist therapy equipment for dealing with back pain disorders within our clinics.

-This is made possible by virtue of the close working relationships we have established of with several of London’s leading pain doctors, radiologists and surgeons.
+This is made possible under the close working relationships we have established off with several of London’s leading pain doctors, radiologists and surgeons.

 Sources of neck pain can range from simple muscular strains requiring remedial massage to more degenerative conditions such as Facet joint and ligament problems that require additional treatment and advice.
 Common causes are trauma from whiplash injuries or problems may arise due to poor posture related such as in “text neck”.
 The key to successful treatment is identifying and treating the pain source, as well as the factors that have led to its formation.

 The Facet joints are the small knuckle sized joints that occur on the left and right of each intervertebral segment of spine.
 Just like the knuckle joints these joints can become inflamed, painful, arthritic and even locked and jammed into a fixed position (this is referred to as Facet lock, subluxation or misalignment).
 Although it’s not exclusive to facet joint pain common signs include pain to one side of the spine that is brought in by bending backwards and to the side of the pain since this movement tends to maximally approximate the surfaces of the facet joint.
 Manual therapy treatment techniques will include gapping techniques to help open up the joints, manipulation where required, as well deep massage and dry needling as necessary to release associated muscle knots causing pain and tension in and around the facet joint(s).